SergiPerez73/Spotify/README.md

 ## 5. Code implementation

 As we mentioned, the implementation of the code is separated into 4 Python programs that create the dataset, preprocess the dataset, preprocess an extra dataset to know your coincidence with some specific songs that you select and the Pytorch impelemtation of the model with the neural network.

+* `CreateDataset.py` is the Python program that obtains the Spotify songs that you have listened the most and gets all necessary features from them.

+* `PreprocessDataset.py` converts all features to numerical features.
+Sparse features are transformed into embeddings and then we apply a dimensionality reduction to have only 3 dimensions per sparse feature.

+* `PreprocessFewSongs.py` obtains all the features from the specified features and preprocesses them the same way it is done on the `PreprocessDataset.py`.
+This allows the following program to do inference with this songs.

+* `SSRM_pytorch.py` is the program were we apply a standard scaling to all features and we create Pytorch tensors from the to fed the dataset, separated in multiple batches into the training loop.
+Then, some metrics from the execution and the score predicted for the tracks from `FewSongs.csv` are shown.

 ## Author